nullworks-mirror/cathook/.github/ISSUE_TEMPLATE/bug-report.md

 If applicable, add screenshots to help explain your problem.

 **Logs**
-Add logs from /tmp/ and  - if crashes - use symbolize-crash-log here.
+Add logs from /tmp/ and  - if it crashes - use symbolize-crash-log here.

 **Additional context**
 Add any other context about the problem here.